tytydraco/yessleep/out/Welcome_to_Heaven.md

 **You will learn that you never have to endure stress again, you won't feel anger or sadness, only luck.
 And there's only one thing you need to do in exchange.**

-**Never question** ***why*****.**
+**Never question** ***why.***

 --

 I called my Mum to tell her that we'd arrived safely.
 She'd been a little suspicious of the whole thing at first and when I told her about the letter it didn't exactly ease her mind.

 My aunt had moved away when she was in her late twenties, she was a good bit younger than my mother.
 After she moved to this town, they lost more and more touch and I believe my mother was afraid the same thing would happen to me.
-She hadn't even known that her own sister was sick.
+She hadn't even known that her own sister was sick until it was too late.

 I convinced her that we would only be staying for a little while and that I had every intention to simply sell the house and get back home.